Sgitario/sgitario.github.io/_posts/2018-10-22-ethereum-and-solidity-getting-started.md

 ## Metamask

 - Install Metamask [in Chrome](https://chrome.google.com/webstore/search/metamask).
-- Accept terms and create an account. *Save the secret phrase or mnemonic account in a safe place*.
+- Accept terms and create an account. **Save the secret phrase or mnemonic account in a safe place.**
 - Use the correct network: for production: the "Main Ethereum" network, it costs real money!.
 For testing, we'll use the "Rinkeby Test Network" network.

 The secret phrase is really like a mnemonic account and one mnemonic account can have one or many accounts that we can create later on.
 Each account can have different money and works in a different purpose.

 ### How to receive Ether

-Go to http://rinkeby-faucet.com and fill the address input (we can find it next to My account in Metamask plugin).
+Go to [rinkeby-faucet](http://rinkeby-faucet.com) and fill the address input (we can find it next to My account in Metamask plugin).

 **For testing, sometimes you'll need much more money.
-If so, go to http://faucet.rinkeby.io**
+If so, go to [faucet.rinkeby](http://faucet.rinkeby.io)**

-- What happened in between?
+**- What happened in between?**

 1. Click 'submit' on form
 2. Address sent to Backend server